 This will benefit future wireless headphones, where both left and right sides will offer independent connectivity.
 Right now, most earbuds connect via Bluetooth to one earbud, the other acting as a 'slave' – which can sometimes cause drop-outs and issues.

-Extending on the above technology, there's also Broadcast Audio for Audio Sharing, which enables an audio source – your smartphone, let's say – from broadcasting to an unlimited number of Bluetooth devices.
+Extending on the above technology, there's also Broadcast Audio for Audio Sharing, which enables an audio source – your smartphone, let's say – to broadcast to an unlimited number of Bluetooth devices.
 So if you're on the train and want to share that podcast from your phone to a few (or many) of your mates' headphones, LE Audio enables this.

 This expands well beyond just personal listening too; a venue, such as a museum, might offer a Bluetooth stream to tune into when walking around the space; a late-night festival might offer a bring-your-own-headphones silent disco; airports could offer banded flight announcements to interrupt your music stream for your flight announcements only.
 There's a lot of possibility here.

 The last new focus point is to benefit the deaf and hard of hearing community.
 LE Audio can be used in advanced Bluetooth hearing aid products, enabling wireless calling, listening and watching for those who require assistance to hear.